 Miele has long been known as a leader in the vacuum industry with its powerful upright and canister models.
-However, with the release of the new Miele cordless vacuum Triflex HX1, the company truly takes its stellar performance to the next level.
+However, with the release of the new Miele Triflex HX1 cordless vacuum, the company truly takes its stellar performance to the next level.
 The Miele Triflex HX1 family of vacuums is designed to give you the powerful cleaning performance you know and love without the heavy lifting of the past.

 After all, a good cordless or stick vacuum shouldn’t make you feel as though you just completed a full body workout.
 Instead, it should help you to quickly and conveniently clean your home without sacrificing performance.

-Over the past couple of weeks, my team and I tested the Miele Triflex against other popular brands like Shark, Dyson, Bissell, and Moosoo in order to give you the most well-rounded review possible.
-We tested top cordless vacuums in our homes and on various flooring in our 12,000 sq. ft. showroom to get a feel for what the Miele Triflex can offer.
+Over the past couple of weeks, my team and I tested the Miele Triflex against other popular brands like Shark vacuum, Dyson cordless vacuum, Bissell, and Moosoo in order to give you the most well-rounded review possible.
+We tested best cordless vacuums in our homes and on various flooring in our 12,000 sq. ft. showroom to get a feel for what the Miele Triflex can offer.
 Even my kids got in on the action as part of their weekly chores (don’t worry - they were paid well!)

 The Pros and Cons of Cordless Vacuums